Anjelica Huston

-Anjelica Huston (/ˈhjuːstən/ HEW-stən; born July 8, 1951) is an American actress and director.
-Known for often portraying eccentric and distinctive characters, she has received multiple accolades, including an Academy Award and a Golden Globe Award, as well as nominations for three British Academy Film Awards and six Primetime Emmy Awards.
+Anjelica Huston (/ˈhjuːstən/ HEW-stən; born July 8, 1951) is an American actress, director and model.
+She is best known for playing Morticia Addams in The Addams Family and Addams Family Values, as well as often portraying eccentric and distinctive characters.
+She has received multiple accolades, including an Academy Award and a Golden Globe Award, as well as nominations for three British Academy Film Awards and six Primetime Emmy Awards.
 In 2010, she was awarded a star on the Hollywood Walk of Fame.